Introduction to vehicle technology and workshop methods and processes

 Common errors to avoid in your coursework

-• Misconception: Brake fluid never needs changing.
-Correction: Brake fluid absorbs moisture over time, lowering its boiling point and reducing braking efficiency; replace it according to the service schedule.
+- Misconception: Brake fluid never needs changing.
+Correction: Brake fluid absorbs moisture over time, reducing its boiling point and braking performance.
+It should be replaced according to the manufacturer's schedule.

 Frequently Asked Questions